almchung/p5jsdocs/friendly_error_system.md

 `translator()` is based on i18next and imported from `src/core/internationalization.js`.
 It generates messages by looking up data from a JSON translation file: `translations/{{detected locale code, default=en}}/translation.json`.

-For example, if the detected browser locale is Korean (language designator: ‘ko’), the translator() will read in translated messages from `translations/ko/translation.json`.
+For example, if the detected browser locale is Korean (language designator: `ko`), the `translator()` will read in translated messages from `translations/ko/translation.json`.
 The language designator can also include regional information, such as `es-PE` (Spanish from Peru).

 ### Writing Style Guideline